 Our healthcare system is broken and it needs to be fixed.
 People across the country are in desperate need of serious reforms that better serve them and their families.
 While the Affordable Care Act (ACA) took an important step forward by insuring close to 20 million Americans, many issues—such as escalating costs on individuals and small businesses, and high copayments and deductibles—remain.
-With 27 million Americans still uninsured today, Tulsi is committed to working to ensure that affordable healthcare is available to all Americans.

 Equal treatment and opportunity are fundamental rights for all Americans.
 For decades, Hawaiʻi leaders like Senator Daniel Inouye, Senator Daniel Akaka, and Congresswoman Patsy Mink broke down barriers, challenged the status quo, and fought to ensure a better future for the next generation.

 Our military service members and veterans deserve the highest respect and honor.
 Taking care of our brothers and sisters in uniform who have selflessly served our country must be a priority for Congress and for our country.
 As a soldier and veteran, Tulsi takes seriously the responsibility of giving voice to the concerns of our post-9/11 veterans, and veterans from conflicts past.

 Our nation has been responsible for some of the most important technology innovations in the last century.
 We must continue to encourage and support the innovation that is at the core of this part of our economy.